logicalmechanism/distributed_representation/README.md

 # A Model Mint-Lock-Stake DAO With Threshold-based Actions

 A proof of concept that models a semi-liquid `mint-lock-stake` DAO designed to collect Lovelace from users wishing to use the DAO's threshold-based actions.
-The semi-liquid nature allows the purchasing power of lovelace to be maintained by the user as the mirror token represents a one-to-one lovelace connection but the staking power is given to the DAO.
+The semi-liquid nature allows the purchasing power of Lovelace to be maintained by the user as the mirror token represents a one-to-one Lovelace connection but the staking power is given to the DAO.

 ![Mint-Lock-Stake DAO Model](images/complete_flow.png)